vcmiller/Spectra/README.txt

-RotationInterpolator - handles rotation interpolation Spline - handles reading spline file SplineMovementComponent - handles moving an object along a spline curve (and rotating) SplineSwapComponent - handles swapping splines in the SplineMovementComponent when spacebar is pressed
+RotationInterpolator - handles rotation interpolation Spline - handles reading spline file SplineMovementComponent - handles moving an object along a spline curve (and rotating)

 ------------------------------ CREDITS ---------------------------------------------